Yusuprozimemet/todoapp/README.md

 - Add pagination on `GET /tasks` for large datasets.
 - Add rate limiting and more robust token revocation/refresh logic for production.

-## How this README was generated

-This README summarizes the current repository structure and behavior found in `app/` and `tests/`.
-If you want, I can also:

-- add environment config using `pydantic` settings and update `auth.py` to read from env
-- add a small `.env.example` and a short Makefile or PowerShell `ps1` script for common dev commands
-- wire Alembic for migrations

----

-If you want me to commit additional improvements (config, env handling, or CI), tell me which one to do next.
-# todoapp